Predictive machine health monitoring

 Project description and overview:

 This project seeks to improve factory productivity by reducing unplanned production line stoppages and downtimes.
 This is a costly major global industry challenge and source of frustration for management, customers and shop floor teams.
-Asahi Beverages and the project participants plan to co-develop and pilot a machine health monitoring system that can predict unplanned stoppages before they occur.
+Asahi Beverages and the project participants plan to co-develop and pilot a machine health monitoring system.

 Asahi Beverages is confident that its experience will serve as an inspiring case study for Australian SMEs seeking to implement new predictive maintenance technologies.
 The company will open its doors for site visits and industry education sessions during the lifespan of the project and following its successful completion.
 It is hoped Australian manufacturers will gain valuable insights to digitalise their operations and implement Industry 4.0 practices, a key marker of competitiveness in today’s internet-driven world.